cerner/terra-toolkit/docs/Webpack.md

 ```

 #### Hot Reloading with Webpack Dev Server
 Terra's webpack configuration enables hot reloading by default in development mode.
-To disable this behavior, pass `--env.disableHotReloading` to the cli when running tt-serve.
+Disable this behavior by passing `--env.disableHotReloading` to the cli when running tt-serve.
+This is useful to generate the production assets used during testing.

 ```bash
 tt-serve --env.disableHotReloading